C-Payton/SCCM-Scripts/DetectionMethod/README.md

  * HKLM:\Software\Wow6432Node\Microsoft\Windows\CurrentVersion\Uninstall
  * HKLM:\Software\Microsoft\Windows\CurrentVersion\Uninstall

-If errors are found with DisplayVersion, check that software vendor is not using non
+If errors are found with DisplayVersion, check that software is not using non standard values in their DisplayVersion registry value.

 ## Version History